allamand/eks-blueprint-terraform-demo/README.md

 eks-blueprint-blue
 ```

-1. Let's start traffic goes to 50% eks-blue and 50% eks-green by activating also value 100 in eks-green locals.tf (`route53_weight = "100"`) and let's `terraform apply` to let terraform update the configuration
+2. Let's change traffic to 50% eks-blue and 50% eks-green by activating also value 100 in **eks-green** locals.tf (`route53_weight = "100"`) and let's `terraform apply` to let terraform update the configuration

 <p align="center">
   <img src="static/burnham-records2.png"/>